KayleighPerera/COM528_AE2_KaYLEIGH.Perera/README.md

 - Google Chrome or Internet Explorer

 # Objectives
-The main objective in this project is to use java tools to be able to let a user explore a catalogue while also adding items to a basket which will then allow users to do a transaction in order for them to purchase the item.
+The main objective in this project is to use java tools to be able to make a running shopping cart application which also lets a user explore a catalogue while also adding items to a basket which will then allow users to do a transaction in order for them to purchase items.
+Another objective this application has is when an admin logs in, it should be able to access "manage users" and "manage catalogue" which will either allow them to make changes to the users logging in or the catalogue page.

 # Requirements